Tenancy Builder Update February 2023

 This is a significant change to how guarantors work in the system.
-If you edit or duplicate a tenancy created before today, the guarantor details will need to be manually entered or altered again.
+If you edit or duplicate a tenancy created before today, the guarantor details must be manually entered or altered again.
 We apologise for this; there was no way to avoid it, as new fields had to be created.

-In England, where a dwelling is part of a building containing two or more dwellings and a communal hallway for escape from fire, it's a legal requirement to provide fire escape and fire door instructions to tenants.
+In England, where a dwelling is part of a building containing two or more dwellings and a communal hallway for escape from fire, it's legally required to provide fire escape and fire door instructions to tenants.
 This must be done at the beginning of the tenancy and every year.

 We have now added an option on the documents page to attach the Guild default fire instructions or upload your own.

 We have also added this option for Wales contracts despite not being a legal requirement at this time (but why wouldn't you provide them when it's only a click, and as it was a Grenfell recommendation, it's likely to become law soon).

 When uploading an attachment, there's a better visual experience in that a preview of the uploaded file is displayed so you can see if it looks okay.

 We have also made some changes to how uploads work which should make the system more stable.

 Most of the changes have been made to the background, which will significantly increase the speed and, over time, the overall stability.
 It may take a week or two to iron out further tweaks, as is often the case after a big update.

 Subscribers get full access to exclusive content, including forms, articles and discounts, plus our time saving Tenancy Builder tool.

 Signup for our free weekly digest and get the latest news and guidance straight to your inbox (some content requires a paid subscription).